 Now for those that say they don’t have the money, well I can tell you there are good quality cheaper gloves out there.
 You just need to know where to look.
 However, it’s always worth saving up some money and spending on a quality pair of boxing gloves.

-Thankfully in this article I want to give you the 30 best training and sparring gloves you can get currently.
-This list is suitable for everyone who is boxing training or sparring whether you are beginner, advanced or even a professional.
+Thankfully in this article, I want to give you the 30 best training and sparring gloves you can get currently.
+This list is suitable for everyone who is boxing training or sparring whether you are a beginner, advanced, or even a professional.

 - Best Overall